yorickpeterse/yorickpeterse.com/source/articles/asynchronous-io-the-next-billion-dollar-mistake.md

 [async/await](https://en.wikipedia.org/wiki/Async/await).
 Each approach comes with its own set of benefits, drawbacks and challenges.

-Not every IO operation can be performed asynchronously though.
-File IO is perhaps the best example of this (at least on Linux).
-To handle such cases, languages must provide some sort of alternative strategy such as performing the work in a dedicated pool of OS threads.
+Not every IO operation can be performed in a non-blocking manner though.
+File IO is perhaps the best example of this: at least on Linux, files are always available for reads and writes, meaning the use of the system's polling mechanism (e.g. epoll) is useless.
+This means you need some sort of alternative strategy to deal with such operations taking a long time and blocking the calling thread in the process.

 ::: info
 Using [io\_uring](https://en.wikipedia.org/wiki/Io_uring) is another approach,